eng3844f17/eng3844f17.github.io/_projects/p1-data-gathering.md

     <img class="image" src="/images/posavec-data-gathering.png" alt="Collect the data." />
     <div class="content">
       <h3>Collect your data</h3>
-      <p>Gather the data with your well-planned set of techniques.
-Make way for creative hacks along the way!</p>
+      <p>Gather the data with your well-planned set of techniques, leaving room for creative hacks along the way!</p>
     </div>
   </li>
 </ol>

-Your sketch will serve as the inventive seed by which your narrative grows as you work through the next 3 projects: 1) An SVG representation of your visualization, 2) Videos that draw out the contextual details and refined points of the narrative for your website, and 3) the single-page website that will tell the entire arch of your data story.
+Your sketch will serve as the inventive seed by which your narrative grows as you work through the next 4 sub-projects: 1) An SVG representation of your visualization; 2) Wireframes to help you sketch out a plan for your data-story website; 3) Videos that draw out the contextual details and refined points of the narrative for your website; and 4) A single-page website that will tell the entire arch of your data story.

 ## Rubric